There Goes My Baby

 The Drifters produced a whole raft of songs which proved perennial favourites with the soul fans at Manchester soul clubs in the sixties particularly at the Twisted Wheel and the Blue Note.
 The Drifters are unique in soul music being the most successful in pop terms and also just the same in the Mod – Soul All-nighter ‘underground’ scene throughout the 60’s decade.

-And its still ongoing in 2014 with a group of that name touring!
+And it was still ongoing in 2014 with a group of that name touring!

-ORIGINALS and ORIGINALS and The ORIGINALS – just how many Drifters were touring in the mid to late 1960’s and beyound?
+ORIGINALS and ORIGINALS and The ORIGINALS – just how many Drifters were touring in the mid to late 1960’s and beyond?